ydahal1/ydahal1/jokes.md

-Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+Why did the tree go to the dentist?
+It needed a root canal.

 [
-Fri Nov 14 00:29:13 UTC 2025
+Sat Nov 15 00:27:41 UTC 2025
  ]